Charles0704/Google-Play-Store-Apps-Project/README.md

 【Data Processing and Feature Engineering】: Use Python to clean missing values, convert data types and standardize numerical features.
 Use DBSCAN to detect outliers and remove them.

-【Data Visualization】: Use visualization tools such as Matplotlib and Seaborn to create box plots ,histograms and conduct exploratory analysis to determine the relationship between Google Apps ratings and predictive factors: User reviews, Number of downloads, Price and so on.
+【Data Visualization】: Use visualization tools such as Matplotlib and Seaborn to create box plots, histograms and conduct exploratory analysis to determine the relationship between Google Apps ratings and predictive factors: User reviews, Number of downloads, Price and so on.

-【Model Analysis】: Use LightGBM, Catboost, SVM and other ML models to classify and predict Google Apps ratings and find the optimal parameters through “Optuna”.
-The accuracy of LightGBM is about 52%
+【Model Analysis】
+LightGBM Accuracy： 52%
+Catboost Accuracy：

+【NLP part】

 Dataset： Google Play Store Apps Dataset Link：https://www.kaggle.com/datasets/lava18/google-play-store-apps